mercadopago/devsite-docs/guides/online-payments/subscriptions/migration-version.en.md

 >
 > Important
 >
-> Unlike Webhook notifications, which you need to set up, sending emails is automatically enabled by default.
+> Unlike Webhooks notifications, which you need to set up, sending emails is automatically enabled by default.
 However, you can request manual shutdown of this functionality through Integrations.

 ## Migration